celariss/heating_control_server/HA_integration/README.md

 ##

-This readme file is about installing the server in your Home Assistant.
+This readme file is about installing the server in your Home Assistant instance (as a custom integration).

 To do it, you need :
 - A running instance of Home Assistant